George William (Bud) Reeves

 One day I ran into Cathy Smith, a girl I worked with at the Canoga Park store who had also gone through a divorce.
 She had a three year old son, Geoff.
 We started going out together and before long had started a serious relationship.
 We seemed to have a lot in common other than just being two divorced individuals.
 I didn't quite know it then but she was rapidly becoming the fourth great love of my life.

 I had taken a position as a sales training manager at an office supply company in Los Angeles.
 The company was looking for a computer systems analyst and I recommended Cathy.
 She was hired in the fall of 1973.
 Cathy and I moved into an apartment together and soon after, on February 10th, 1974, eloped to Las Vegas.
+She was twenty-five and I was thirty-six.
 We moved a few times before settling down in a home on Woodlake Avenue in Woodland Hills where we lived for the next fifteen years.

 Cathy & Me on our Wedding Day 2/10/1974 in Las Vegas